CodecoolMSC2017/joop-1st-tw-mentors-life-team-10/specifications/Person.md

 ## Constructors

-### `Person(String firstName, String lastName)`
+### `Person(String firstName, String lastName, int yearOfBirth, String gender)`

-The construnctor takes 2 argument matching to the fields.
+The construnctor takes 4 argument matching to the fields.
 If firstName and lastName is not given by the user (empty), then raise exception.

-### `Persons(int yearOfBirth, String gender)`

-The construnctor takes 2 argument matching to the field.
-By default it`s null, gettin argument when called from the Mentors or Studnet subclass.

 ## Instance methods